 While the other languages covered here are more special purpose programming languages, R, by contrast, is more of a full fledged, traditional programming language.
 Historically, R's use was very limited to a select few data scientists, data analysts and statisticians for doing heavy statistical computing and data visualizations.
 However, recently, R has become much more popular and is integrated into many of Microsoft's data platform components including SQL Server 2016 and Power BI.

-R is unique within Power BI as it can be used before, during and after your import of data into your data model.
+R can be used before, duringand afteryour import of data into your data model.

 The R language has a huge number of modules that add a tremendous amount of capabilities to Power BI.
-There are some things, such as connecting Power BI to Azure Machine Learning, that can currently only be done in R. R's library of visualizations adds hundreds of possible visuals to Power BI's core set of 27 visuals.
+R's library of visualizations adds hundreds of possible visuals to Power BI's core set of visuals.
 The uses for R are nearly endless.

-4 - R gets the highest ranking of the programming languages listed here based largely upon the facts that it is a full-fledged programming language as well as the vastness of the language itself when including all of the possible custom modules.
+4 - R gets a high ranking here based largely upon the facts that it is a full-fledged programming language as well as the vastness of the language itself when including all of the possible custom modules.